-PANGU Gale Crater/MSL landing site showing resolution range

 PANGU can generate multi-resolution models, starting from real or synthetic shape models and Digital Elevation Models (DEMs) which cover all, or part, of a planet, moon or asteroid.
 Common DEM projections and sample formats are supported along with the ICQ format for asteroid shape models.
 The ability to create very large models (e.g. greater than 64GB) enables missions to be simulated to a high degree of realism, with the terrain resolution varying from kilometres at the start, to centimetres at the target landing site.

-Settings Camera Controls 5
+ettings Camera Contr ols

-Rendering 5 ky Lighting Atmosphere GUI Attitude: Attitude:
+Rendering Sky Lighting A tmosphere GUI i Attitude:

-Render mode: Filled : Range (m): 1 1.00 \$
+Render mode: Filled • Range (m): 1.00 \$

-False colour mode: Disabled • Azimuth: 9 90.31 •
+alse colour mode: Disabled : Azimuth: 90.31 :

-✓ Render Boulders Elevation: 0 0.17 •
+Render Boulders 10 Elevation: 0.17 :

-✓ Render Surface Roll: 1 179.60 2
+Render Surface 1 Roll: 179.60 0

-View width: 374 • Tamat
+fiew width: 374 • Target

-View height: 351 0 and the second sec
+lew height: 351 0

-View field of vi ew: 30.00 2 X (m): 1629531
+iew field of view: 30.00 and the second and the second X (m): 1629531

-mage Format: png • Y (m): 1 1042117
+nage Format: png • Y (m): 1042117 10

-Z (m): 131492 1
+nage Format: png Z (m): -131492

 PANGU renderer GUI with settings and control panels

 The initial (base) DEM can be obtained from instruments such as NASA's Lunar Reconnaissance Orbiter (LRO) Laser Altimeter (LOLA) or ESA's High Resolution Stereo Camera (HRSC).
 Alternatively, a DEM can be created by PANGU using fractal techniques with user-defined roughness.
-Base DEMs can be enhanced to higher resolutions using interpolation with generated fractal detail.
+DEMs can be enhanced to higher resolutions using interpolation with generated fractal detail.